cristian-g/vue-energy/README.md

 - Vue router (to simply route between the two pages, Welcome and Dashboard)
 - Chart.js
 - Bootstrap components for Vue.js
-- Axios (to get the json contents)
+- Axios (to get the JSON contents)

 ## Proper JS Object Orientation

 This would be a to topic to improve regarding this project.
-I'm using approach of splitting my code on different methods on each Vue component but I would like to use classes for the encapsulation of data models, like I did for a project using Angular and Typescript: https://github.com/cristian-g/outgogo-app/tree/master/src/models
+I'm using the approach of splitting my code on different methods on each Vue component but I would like to use classes for the encapsulation of data models, like I did for a project using Angular and Typescript: https://github.com/cristian-g/outgogo-app/tree/master/src/models

 ## Next work

-These are two topic I would cover in case of improving this project:
+These are two topics I would cover in case of improving this project:
 - Code organization: instead of getting the JSON contents from the component code, I would use a different class, called a "service".
 - I would like to Typescript so that I could code using types.